MicheleCynowicz/memory-card-game/step-4/README.md

 // if the function has come this far, it means we have set values for both cardOne and cardTwo.
-// each of the cardOne and cardTwo variables currently represent a whole HTML element with childNodes let cardOneImg = cardOne.querySelector(".back-view img").src; // query the elements inside cardOne to get the value of the img src, such as `images/img-2.png`, and set that as the value of cardOneImg let cardTwoImg = cardTwo.querySelector(".back-view img").src; // query the elements inside cardOne to get the value of the img src, such as `images/img-2.png`, and set that as the value of cardTwoImg matchCards(cardOneImg, cardTwoImg); // now check the images by filename to see if they are a match!
+// each of the cardOne and cardTwo variables currently represent a whole HTML element with childNodes let cardOneImg = cardOne.querySelector(".back-view img").src; // query the elements inside cardOne to get the value of the img src, such as `images/img-2.png`, and set that as the value of cardOneImg let cardTwoImg = cardTwo.querySelector(".back-view img").src; // query the elements inside cardTwo to get the value of the img src, such as `images/img-2.png`, and set that as the value of cardTwoImg matchCards(cardOneImg, cardTwoImg); // now check the images by filename to see if they are a match!
 ```